New students A-Z

 If you are not an EEA/Swiss national and are coming to the UK for less than six months you may not have access to full National Health Services and should take out medical insurance for the duration of your stay.

-Visit the events section for information about events and activities taking place on the Queen Elizabeth Olympic Park.
+Visit our events section for information about events and activities taking place on Queen Elizabeth Olympic Park.

 Parklands and wetlands

 The Olympic Park covers over 560 acres of parklands, with lots of picnic spots to enjoy in the meadows and gardens.
 To explore further, follow one of the trails across the Park.

 After you have enrolled on your programme in the UK, you can register with the Careers Network to find local part-time and vacation work.
 Information about current vacancies can be found on the Careers Network pages of the website.